tederickson/bad-data-batch/README.md

 The database contains 827,126 rows while actors_and_directors.csv contains 844,338 lines.
 Database modified to store duplicate movies.
-The actor_and_director table contains 836771 rows.
+The actor_and_director table now contains 836771 rows.
 There are 7567 invalid entries.

-The majority of the discrepancy is due to removal of duplicate movies.

 # Code Structure
 * client - calls the REST API methods.
 Useful for other microservices and integration tests.